 Members of the POS Committee

-Members and Associate Graduate Faculty Members: Any Graduate Faculty member or Associate Graduate Faculty member may serve as a member of a master’s or doctoral POS committee (faculty, not students, can access the Graduate Faculty Database).
+Members and Associate Graduate Faculty Members: Any Graduate Faculty member or Associate Graduate Faculty member may serve as a member of a master’s or doctoral POS committee (faculty, not students, can access the legacy system of the Graduate Faculty Database; beginning Fall 2024 the information is found in Workday).

 Member(s) from outside the student’s field of emphasis: These Graduate Faculty members provide relevant specialized knowledge or a different perspective helpful to the planning, execution, and reporting of research, or some aspect of intellectual diversity deemed important by the committee and/or major.